pith/docs/docs/seed/manual/web.md

 ### Custom filters

-You can define you own custom security filters by creating a class implementing {{< java "javax.servlet.Filter" >}} and annotating it with {{< java "org.seedstack.seed.web.api.security.SecurityFilter" "@" >}}.
+You can define you own custom security filters by creating a class implementing {{< java "javax.servlet.Filter" >}} and annotating it with {{< java "org.seedstack.seed.web.security.SecurityFilter" "@" >}}.
 The annotation value will define the name of the filter that can be used in filter chains.

 As an example, consider a filter that always returns HTTP response code 418: